mamba-org/gator/README.md

 ## Creating New Environments

-There are two ways to create an environment:
+There are three ways to create an environment:

 - Create a new environment
   Use the New Environment button at the top of the page, and select `Python 2`, `Python 3`, or `R` to create a